NayiniSriHarsh/ME19B031_CS6910_ASSIGNMENT_3/README.md

 # ME19B031_CS6910_ASSIGNMENT_3
+This Repository Containes:
+predictions_vanilla_valid.csv - Predictions on Validation Data using Vanilla Model <br>
+predictions_vanilla_test.csv - Predictions on Test Data using Vanilla Model <br>
+predictions_attention_valid.csv - Predictions on Validation Data using Attention Model <br>
+predictions_attention_test.csv - Predictions on Test Data using Attention Model <br>

-This repository contains ME19B031_VANILLA_FINAL.ipynb file.
+This repository also contains ME19B031_VANILLA_FINAL.ipynb file.
 I have used Tokenize,Encoder,Decoder,Seq2Seq,Train_Model funtions to train the model.
 Tokenize Function will take input language,output language as parameters while initializing and this function can be used to convert word to tensor and tensor to word and also this function can convert input,target pair together to the tensore.
 This can be achieved using Tokenize.tensorsFromPair(pair) and Tokenize.PairFromtensors(pair_of_Tensor).
 ## Q1: